 The World Health Organization has issued guidelines for the clinical management of severe acute respiratory infections for those that COVID-19 disease is suspected.
 There are recommendations for oxygen therapy, management of acute respiratory distress syndrome including mechanical ventilation, tidal volumes, prone ventilation and PEEP levels.

 The Surviving Sepsis Campaign: Guidelines on the Management of Critically Ill Adults with Coronavirus Disease 2019 (COVID-19) is a guideline to provide recommendations to support hospital clinicians managing critically ill adults with COVID-19 in the intensive care unit (ICU).
-It includes information on infection control, testing, and supportive care (hemodynamic support, fluid therapy, vasoactive agents, ventilatory support, invasive ventilation, and therapy).
+As evidence is emerging that many patients with COVID-19 do not have typical ARDS, make recommendations based on the individual characteristics.
+The link includes information on infection control, testing, and supportive care (hemodynamic support, fluid therapy, vasoactive agents, ventilatory support, invasive ventilation, and therapy).

 The Australian and New Zealand Intensive Care Society has provided guidelines for COVID-19.
 Guidelines include ICU planning such as measures to reduce ICU demand and increasing the infrastructure.
 Infection control strategies for testing, isolation and PPE are reviewed.

 The CDC has put in place infection prevention and control recommendations for patients with suspected or confirmed coronavirus disease in healthcare settings through limiting germs, isolating infected patients and protecting healthcare professionals through hand hygiene and appropriate personal protective equipment (PPE).
 There is a shortage of PPE in the United states for masks, gloves and gowns during this epidemic.
 The CDC also has some recommendations to optimize PPE and extend supplies.